• Skip to primary navigation

 1. Preheat your oven to 375 degrees.

-2. Add a little bit of the enchilada sauce to the bottom of a baking dish.
+2. Add some of the enchilada sauce to the bottom of a baking dish.

 4. Continue until all tortillas have been filled and the baking dish is full.